General Education Requirements

 Prior Approval Advised

-Engineering students planning to enroll in general education courses at other colleges and universities are strongly encouraged to obtain prior approval from the College adviser (Engineering Advising Center, Engineering Building, Room 104).
-Doing so will ensure the selected transfer courses will apply toward the general education requirements of the student’s engineering degree program.
-Please recognize that general education courses at other college and universities may not suitably satisfy the general education requirements of the University of Arizona.
-Through prior consultation with the College of Engineering adviser, students can confidently select transfer courses that will fulfill general education requirements relevant to the student’s engineering degree program.
+Engineering students planning to enroll in General Education courses at other colleges and universities are strongly encouraged to obtain prior approval from the College of Engineering Advising Center.
+Doing so will ensure the selected transfer courses apply toward the General Education requirements of the student’s degree program.
+General Education courses at other colleges and universities may not satisfy General Education requirements at the University of Arizona.

-To determine which general education courses you need to satisfy degree requirements, first generate an Advisement Report in your UAccess account.
-The Advisement Report offers two views; many students prefer the PDF option.
-Next, using the course descriptions found on the Tier One and Tier Two links, choose similar classes at the outside institution.
-Email your selections to email@example.com.
-Using your UA email account, please include your name, student ID number, current major, course title and description.
+To determine which General Education courses you need to satisfy degree requirements, first generate an Advisement Report in your UAccess account.
+Next, using the course descriptions found in the Tier One and Tier Two tabs, choose similar classes at the outside institution.
+Email your selections to email@example.com using your UA email account.
+Please include your name, student ID number, current major, course title and description.

 Additionally, you can see which courses have already been preapproved for transfer using the Transfer Credit Guide.
 Many courses have been coded to fulfill specific requirements.
 You will also be able to use the Transfer Credit Guide to look up the equivalencies for English, math and science courses.